Wisconsin–Whitewater Warhawks football: Kevin Bullis era (2015–2022)

 In 2019, the Warhawks went 9–1 in the regular season, winning the WIAC.
 In the playoffs, they beat Monmouth (IL) 35–10, then Wartburg 41–28 at home in the first two rounds of the Division III football playoff.
 For the quarterfinals, UW–Whitewater had to travel to Belton, Texas, to play Mary Hardin–Baylor.
 The Warhawks beat the Crusaders 26–7.
-For the semifinal game, UW–Whitewater played another home game against St. Thomas (MN), winning 35–32 on a go-ahead field goal with 2:10 left in the game.
+For the semifinal game, Wisconsin–Whitewater played another home game against St. Thomas (MN), winning 35–32 on a go-ahead field goal with 2:10 left in the game.
 This win clinched the Warhawks' 10th appearance in the Stagg Bowl, second most all-time in Division III history.
 The team would go on to lose to North Central in the 2019 Stagg Bowl.

 Two years later, in 2021, the team made it to the conference semifinals but lost to Mary Hardin–Baylor, who went on to win the Stagg Bowl.
 It was their only loss of the season, as they went 10–0 in the regular season and also won three playoff games.

 The 2022 season came to an end after a 33–28 loss against Aurora in the first round of the playoffs.
 The Warhawks went 8–3 in the regular season.
 After the end of the season, head coach Kevin Bullis announced his retirement.
 Bullis had been involved with Whitewater football for 15 years and was head coach for the last 8.
 Early in 2023, defensive coordinator Jace Rindahl was named head coach.

 Jace Rindahl era (2023–present)

 In the 2023 season, the Warhawks went 9–1 in their first year under Rindahl, their only loss being to UW–La Crosse due to a last-second field goal (37–34).
 On October 7, the D-III on-campus attendance record was broken with 20,113 people attending the game against UW–La Crosse.
-They made it to the quarterfinals in the playoffs with 42–14 and 49–42 wins over Bethel and Wheaton respectively, before falling to Warburg College 31–28.
+They made it to the quarterfinals in the playoffs with 42–14 and 49–42 wins over Bethel (MN) and Wheaton (IL) respectively, before falling to Wartburg 31–28.